lipsia-fmri/lipsia/README.rst

-LIPSIA 3.1.0 (May 13, 2019): fMRI analysis tools
+LIPSIA 3.1.0: fMRI analysis tools
 ======================================

 Lipsia is a collection of tools for the analysis of fMRI data.
-Its main focus is on new algorithms such as statistical inference (LISA), Eigenvector centrality mapping (ECM) and network detection in task-fMRI (TED).
+Its main focus is on new algorithms such as statistical inference (LISA), semi-blind machine learning (SML) and Eigenvector centrality mapping (ECM).

 The development of the Lipsia open access software package was financially supported by the Horizon 2020/CDS-QUAMRI/634541 project.
 This support is gratefully acknowledged.